jdhao/nvim-config/docs/README.md

 git clone --depth=1 https://github.com/jdhao/nvim-config.git .
 ```

-After that, when we first open nvim, run command `:PackerInstall` to install
+After that, when we first open nvim, run command `:PackerSync` to install all
-all the plugins.
-Since I use quite a lot of plugins (more than 60), it may take
+the plugins and generate `packer_compiled.lua`.
+Since I use quite a lot of
-some time to install all of them, depending on your network condition.
+plugins (more than 60), it may take some time to install all of them, depending
+on your network condition.

 # Automatic installation